 Tom’s choral compositions have been published by Augsburg Fortress, E.C.
 Schirmer/Galaxy, Morningstar, MusicSpoke, Pavane, and G. Schirmer.
 His music has been sung in churches and colleges around the country.
 Tom’s CD recordings with First-Plymouth and sounding light have been featured on national public radio’s Pipedreams, With Heart and Voice, and Sing for Joy.

 Most notably, Tom has been blessed to perform and teach at regional and national conventions of the American Guild of Organists (AGO), the ACDA, the Organ Historical Society, the Presbyterian Association of Musicians, the National Association of Pastoral Musicians, the Association of Lutheran Church Musicians, the Sewanee Church Music Conference, and the Calvin Institute of Worship.
 In 2017, he was choral clinician at Montreat Worship and Music, Lutheridge Worship and Music, and Atlanta’s midwinter Choristers Guild Festival; and he preached, conducted, played, and taught at the National Convocation of the Fellowship of United Methodists in Music and Worship Arts.
-He is grateful to be featured as worship leader and clinician at Iowa ACDA, Southwest ACDA, and National AGO conventions in 2018.
+He is grateful to be featured in 2018-19 as worship leader and clinician at Iowa ACDA, Luther College's Dorian Festival for Adults, and the National AGO convention.

-A graduate of the Cleveland Institute of Music and the Eastman School of Music, Tom is grateful for the inspiration of his teachers and mentors – especially Anton Armstrong, David Davidson, David Higgs, William Weinert, Anne Wilson and Todd Wilson.
+A graduate of the Cleveland Institute of Music and the Eastman School of Music, Tom is grateful for the inspiration of his teachers and mentors – especially Anton Armstrong, David Davidson, Craig Hella Johnson, (Mister) Fred Rogers, William Weinert, Anne Wilson and Todd Wilson.